Regularized Estimation of the Loading Matrix in Factor Models for High-Dimensional Time Series: Model

 {\bf Example 1.} This example illustrates the difference between $\bA$, $\bA^s$, and $\bQ$.

 Note that $\bA=\bQ\bV$, where

 Hence, $\bz_t$ in (\ref{eq::model2}) satisfies $\bz_t=\bV^{-1}\bff_t$. ${\mathcal M}(\bA)={\mathcal M}(\bA^s)={\mathcal M}(\bQ)$ but $\bA^s$ and $\bQ$ are more sparse, making the interpretation of the model much clearer.
-From the loading matrix $\bQ$, we can see that only the first and second time series load on factor 3, the third time series loads on factor 1, and the fourth time series loads on factor 2.
-In this example, $\bQ$ is not uniquely defined.
-Specifically, if we switch the first and the second columns of $\bQ$ to get a new loading matrix, then this loading matrix is as sparse as $\bQ$.
-As mentioned earlier, the aim of this paper is to estimate the loading space with a sparse matrix in it.
-In some cases, there may be several matrices that have the same sparse level in this loading space, but once we obtain one of them, it is easy to enumerate all and pick the one that can provide insightful interpretation on the factors.
-Note that although columns of $\bQ$ are orthogonal in this example, our methods seek for the most sparse loading matrix and its columns are not necessarily orthogonal to each other.
+From the loading matrix $\bQ$, we can see that only the 4-th time series loads on factor 1, the 3-rd and the 5-th time series loads on factor 2, and the 1-st, the 2-nd, and the 5-th time series load on factor 3.
+Note that, the columns of $\bQ$ are non-orthogonal in this example.